lnguyen1148/Covid-Health-Conditions-Clustering/README.md

 _and_Age_Provisional_2020-2022.csv from CDC

 ## Modeling
-Since the problem is identified as an unsupervised learning and the dataset is comprised of categorical features, we execute four clustering techniques for categorical data.
+Since the problem is identified as an unsupervised learning and the dataset is comprised of categorical features, we execute four clustering techniques for categorical data: Kmodes, DBSCAN, Gaussian Mixture,and Agglomerative Clustering.